metricjar/atom-python/README.md

 # Tracker backlog conf
 # Tracker backlog Queue GET & PUT Block or not.
 BACKLOG_BLOCKING = True
-# Queue GET & PUT timeout in seconds (ignored if backlog is blocking)
+# Tracker backlog Queue GET & PUT timeout in seconds (ignored if backlog is blocking)
 BACKLOG_TIMEOUT = 1

 # Init a new tracker: